RabbitGray/datagrid/readme.md

 Copy Files
 =========================
-    Only 3 File are required to run.
+    Only 4 File are required to run.

-Copy these 3 files into you WWW directory.
+Copy these 4 files into you WWW directory.
     1. Index.php
+    2. db_conn.php
-    2. lazy_mofo.php
+    3. lazy_mofo.php
-    3. style.ss
+    4. style.ss

 Configuration
 =========================

-Edit index.php
+Edit db_conn.php
-on line 26 and 27 you should see
+on line 5 and 6 you should see

     $db_user = 'root';
-    $db_pass = 'root';
+    $db_pass = 'password';

 change these to your MySQL login details.